nitu45641/filter-plus/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Filter Plus is WordPress and WooComerce Product Filter plugin that enable filter anything features like filter by by Ratings, Tags, Price Range on website.
+Filter Plus is WordPress and WooCommerce Product Filter plugin that enable filter anything features like filter by by Ratings, Tags, Price Range on website.

 == Description ==